 Electronic Data Collection: The volume of paperwork makes successful product submittals at a 30 ppy production rate highly unlikely.
-A more efficient data management system is in development to alleviate this problem. (b) (4) with LANL's Manufacturing Modernization Project (MMP) platform will enable the replacement of most paper data sheets with an electronic data collection system.
+A more efficient data management system is in development to alleviate this problem.

+LANL'S Manufacturing Modernization Project (MMP) platform will enable the replacement of most paper data sheets with an electronic data collection system.
 If this system is not available in time, significant increases in staffing levels will be necessary to ensure product acceptance at 30 ppy.